 Michelle Ross's fiction has won prizes at Gulf Coast, Sixfold, and Main Street Rag.
 Her fiction has also appeared in The Nervous Breakdown, Blue Lake Review, and other journals.
+Her debut story collection, slated for release in early 2017, won the 2016 Moon City Press Fiction Award.
 She earned her MFA from Indiana University.
 She's originally from Texas, but now lives in Tucson, Arizona with her husband and son.

 Hometown: Dickinson, Texas